-With the share of the population aged 65 and above set to increase to 27% by 2050, OECD countries must adapt their health systems to deliver more effective and high-quality care for people living with chronic conditions, while avoiding unnecessary use of hospital and specialised services.
+With more than one third of people aged 16 and over reported living with a longstanding illness or health problem on average across OECD countries, there is an urgent need to adapt healthcare systems to better meet the needs of the growing number of people with chronic conditions.
 By providing the main point of contact for patients and especially for those with complex care needs, strong primary healthcare is an effective way to improve care co-ordination and health outcomes and reduce wasteful spending, by limiting unnecessary hospitalisations and the associated costs in hospitals.

 Primary healthcare